 Want to contact us directly?
 No problem.
 We are always here for you.

 We know that waiting for feedback can be nerve-racking.
-That’s why you’ll hear from your personal statement editor in 12 hours or less – including on weekends and holidays.
+If you select our faster deadline option, you’ll hear from your personal statement editor in 12 hours or less – including on weekends and holidays.

 We never engage in rewriting or adding text at Scribbr.
 Our personal statement editors will make grammatical corrections and leave suggestions using Word’s track changes and commenting feature.
 However, we always make sure that your perspective and voice remain front and center in your essay.

 We know that waiting for feedback can be nerve-racking.
-That’s why you’ll hear from your college essay coach in 12 hours or less – including on weekends and holidays.
+If you select our faster deadline option, you’ll hear from your college essay coach in 12 hours or less – including on weekends and holidays.

 Yes.
 All our college essay coaches are subject-matter experts and can help you make decisions regarding the content of your essay.
 Your coach will help you make a strong case for your admission.